-This Report Period To Date Total Projected Budget from All Sources N/A 54,331,593 Total CDBG Disaster Recovery Grant Funds Budgeted N/A 7,312,000 Obligated CDBG DR Funds 297.000 297.000
+This Report Period To Date

+Total Projected Budget from All Sources N/A 53,331,593

+Total CDBG Disaster Recovery Grant Funds Budgeted N/A 6,312,000

+Program Funds Drawdown 5,130 1,338,587

+Obligated CDBG DR Funds 0 3,697,000

-Expended CDBG DR Funds 0 0
+Expended CDBG DR Funds 56,130 1,389,587

 Match Contributed 0 0

 Program Income Received 0 0

-Performance Measures This Report Per iod Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Non-business Organizations benefitting 0 0 0 0/0 0/0 0/19
+Performance Measures This Report Period Cumulative Actual Total / Expected otal / Low Mod Total Low Mod Total of Non-business Organizations benefitting 0 0 0 0/0 0/0 0/19

 LOWER MANHATTAN CULTURAL ENHANCEMENT FUND -- LMDC proposes to allocate up to \$35,000,000 for the Lower Manhattan Cultural Enhancement Fund.
-The Cultural Enhancement Fund would provide grants through a competitive selection process to not-for-profit organizations for projects and programs that provide cultural facilities or programming in Lower Manhattan, and demonstrate the ability to spur long-term Lower Manhattan revitalization, benefiting area residents, workers, businesses, and visitors.
-Grants would be provided to not-forprofit organizations that, through proposed or existing facilities and activities, demonstrate excellence, animate the neighborhood, and support cultural life in Lower Manhattan. --Not-for-profit organizations must submit funding applications to LMDC.
-LMDC will review all funding applications and will convene an Advisory Panel-including representatives from New York City and State agencies and other advisors knowledgeable on culture and Lower Manhattan- that will make funding recommendations to LMDC.
-Funding applications will be reviewed and evaluated in accordance with the Cultural Enhancement Fund Guidelines available on LMDC's website at www.renewnyc.com.--PROGRAM OBJECTIVES--Supporting cultural life has emerged as an important Lower Manhattan redevelopment objective following an extensive public outreach and planning process.
+The Cultural Enhancement Fund provides grants to not-for-profit organizations for projects and programs that provide cultural facilities or programming in Lower Manhattan, and demonstrate the ability to spur long-term Lower Manhattan revitalization, benefiting area residents, workers, businesses, and visitors.
+Grants would be provided to not-for-profit organizations that, through proposed or existing facilities and activities, demonstrate excellence, animate the neighborhood, and support cultural life in Lower Manhattan. -Organizations were selected through a competitive process and submitted applications that were reviewed by an Advisory Panel - including representatives from New York City and State agencies and other advisors knowledgeable on culture and Lower Manhattan- that will made funding recommendations to LMDC..
+In March 2006 LMDC announced the selection of 63 cultural organizations to receive grants for capital projects, events and programs, and planning initiatives. --PROGRAM OBJECTIVES--Supporting cultural life has emerged as an important Lower Manhattan redevelopment objective following an extensive public outreach and planning process.
 Investment in Lower Manhattan's cultural assets would serve as a catalyst for increased residential, commercial, retail, and other neighborhood activities.
 In realizing this objective, the Cultural Enhancement Fund is intended for projects in Lower Manhattan that would meet the needs resulting from the events of September 11, 2001, address or prevent blight, and benefit low-and-moderate-income communities.
-Funded projects would have the capacity to spur the revitalization of Lower Manhattan and successfully benefit area businesses, residents, and visitors. -BENEFICIARIES--The Lower Manhattan Cultural Enhancement Fund would benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations through supporting the area's cultural life.
-The Cultural Enhancement Fund is intended to benefit low-and-moderate-income communities, address or prevent blight, and meet needs resulting from September 11, 2001. -- SCHEDULE -- Activities related to the Cultural Enhancement Fund are anticipated to begin during the fall of 2005, including the acceptance and review of funding applications.
-The selection of grant recipients is anticipated to conclude in 2006, -- FEDERAL AND OTHER RESOURCES--LMDC proposes to allocate up to \$35,000,000 for the Cultural Enhancement Fund. --TOTAL ESTIMATED COST--The total estimated cost included in this Partial Action Plan for the Lower Manhattan Cultural Enhancement Fund is for an amount up to \$35,000,000.
+Funded projects would have the capacity to spur the revitalization of Lower Manhattan and successfully benefit area businesses, residents, and visitors. -AMENDMENT TO ACTIVITY-In November 2006, HUD approved an amended PAP and reduced the Cultural Enhancement Fund by \$7,000,000 to \$28,000,000.
+These funds were reallocated to the Final Action Plan for cultural uses. --BENEFICIARIES--The Lower Manhattan Cultural Enhancement Fund would benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations through supporting the area's cultural life.
+The Cultural Enhancement Fund is intended to benefit low-and-moderate-income communities, address or prevent blight, and meet needs resulting from September 11, 2001, -- SCHEDULE-- Activities related to the Cultural Enhancement Fund are anticipated to began in the fall of 2005.--FEDERAL AND OTHER RESOURCES--LMDC proposes to allocate up to \$28,000,000 for the Cultural Enhancement Fund, with an additional \$7,000,000 available for cultural uses in the Final Action Plan. --TOTAL ESTIMATED COST--The total estimated cost included in this Partial Action Plan for the Lower Manhattan Cultural Enhancement Fund is for an amount up to \$28,000,000.

-PROJECT AREA--The project area for the Cultural Enhancement Fund is defined as Manhattan, south of Houston Street.
+PROJECT AREA--The project area for the Cultural Enhancement Fund is defined as Manhattan, south of Houston